 Return value Description If this error occurs repeatedly, contact maintenance personnel.
-10#, 66, 70 The specified value might not be appropriate, or there might be a problem with the system status.
+10 [#] , 66, 70 The specified value might not be appropriate, or there might be a problem with the system status.
 Solve the problem by following the instructions in the output message, and then retry the operation, as necessary.
 If this error occurs repeatedly, contact maintenance personnel.
+80 The command has finished executing.
+However, you need to check the message to ensure that there are no problems in the settings and system status.
 97, 99 The error cannot be handled by the system administrator.
 Contact maintenance personnel.